CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/MegaMoon/1-1-4_HTML_W1.md

 # 1.1.3 - HTML Reflection on Days 1-3

 ## Main points
-**Typing intensive**: Takes a lot of extra typing, compared to MarkDown.
-HTML is typing-intensive because you must write out all the tags and attributes to describe a webpage’s structure
+**Typing intensive**: HTML takes a lot of extra typing, compared to MarkDown, because of the tags and attributes to create the structure of a website.
-**Tricky**: Pairs, distracted, separation of some start and end markers, **Limited alternatives**: XML is similar and Markdown may be too simplistic.
+**Tricky**: The symbols istracted, separation of many start and end markers.
+But AI provides helpful recommendations.
+**Limited alternatives**: XML is similar and Markdown may be too simplistic.
 Why isn't this showing?
 Make a last comment on my points to add space